You’ve found a flat you love. It’s bright, it’s airy, it’s close to your friends. And that kitchen!

-But there is a snag.
+But there's a snag.
 The estate agent has let slip that the flat has a short lease, with 90 years or fewer remaining.

 Making a decision